AndrewConway/ConcreteSTV/README.md

 - **Federal** My interpretation of the Australian Federal Senate election system.
 The legislation appears ambiguous in various places to me, in particular when rules 273(17) or 273(18) are applied.
-I interpret it as the same time as checking quota, at the end of each count.
+I interpret both as after all exclusions and surplus distributions are finished.
 I don't claim this is more reasonable than other interpretations.
 I also have a variety of interpretations of the rules the Australian Electoral Commission (AEC) actually used in recent elections.
 I cannot find out what rules they _actually_ used as the source code of their